qingkaikong/nice_sayings/README.md

 ## nice sayings I really like:

+* He has achieved success who has worked well, laughed often, and loved much - Elbert Hubbard
 * Never retreat.
 Never explain.
 Get it done and let them howl - Benjamin Jowett
 * The present time has one advantage over every other - it is our own - Charles Caleb Colton
 * If you can't feed a hundred people, then feed just one - Mother Teresa